-As many of us take steps to get business working again, for those in office-based workplaces, remote working may continue to be the norm and for lucky new hires, this means remote onboarding.
+As many of us take steps to get our businesses working again, for those in office-based workplaces, remote working may continue to be the norm.
+And for those new office hires, this means remote onboarding.
 But how can you effectively onboard new starters who won’t be physically present?
 How can you make sure they integrate with team members they may not meet for some time?
 And where does that leave you with instilling your corporate culture and brand values?

-At the heart of onboarding, remote or otherwise, is learning and engagement — learning about company procedures and best practise and engaging with colleagues and organizaional culture.
-Much of the relevant information can be communicated through online training content, but ensuring information sticks and new hires feel welcome requires different approaches, which is where online blended learning comes in.
+At the heart of onboarding, remote or otherwise, is learning and engagement.
+Learning about company procedures and best practise and engaging with colleagues and organizaional culture.
+Much of this information can be communicated through online training content.
+But ensuring information sticks and new hires feel welcome requires different approaches, which is where online blended learning comes in.

 Tip #1 Blended learning

 Our functional onboarding platform, On.Board, allows you to create a customized onboarding program that blends task-based learning, reflection, feedback and quizzes.
-When combined with a video conferencing platform, such as Zoom, used increasingly to facilitate skills development, your new hires will be able to learn new information and place it into the context of their day-to-day, while your managers will be able to verify this learning and feedback to reinforce this learning.
+When combined with a video conferencing platform, such as Zoom, your new hires will be able to learn new information and place it into the context of their day-to-day.
+Meanwhile, your managers will be able to verify this learning and feedback to reinforce learning.

 This multimedia approach also allows academic learning of processes and procedures to occur alongside social networking and instilling company culture.
 A real-world example that we’ve seen implemented successfully across several of our clients is the scavenger hunt.